luccasfr/traefik-docker/README.md

 1. Download the latest release from GitHub

-Go to the [Releases page](https://github.com/luccasfr/traefik-boilerplate/releases) and download the appropriate version for your operating system.
+Go to the [Releases page](https://github.com/luccasfr/traefik-boilerplate/releases) and download the latest version.

 Alternatively, you can build from source: